 The School welcomes applications from disabled people and offers places solely on the basis of potential and suitability for a career in any of the areas taught.
 Regrettably, much of the School premises are not yet accessible for wheelchair users but plans are currently under development to make the building fully accessible.

-If you would like to discuss your access needs before applying, please contact Rosemary Thomas, Admissions Secretary on 0117 973 3535, or you can write to or email her at the address below.
+If you would like to discuss your access needs before applying, please contact Rosemary Thomas, Admissions Secretary on 0117 973 3535, or you can write to or email her at the address opposite.